-Detailed Report on Public Consultation process is presented within the Appendix IV of this EMP document and includes a list of identified stakeholders, which shall be updated as necessary.
+Detailed Report on Public Consultation process will be presented within the Appendix IV of this EMP document and will include a list of identified stakeholders, which shall be updated as necessary.

 Beneficiary consultations will be conducted during the construction phase, and records of environmental and social issues raised and complaints received during consultations, field visits, informal discussions, formal letters, etc., will be followed up and the records will be kept in the project office at PERS.